Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Defenses

 Adversarial training and its variants have been demonstrated to be the most effective methods to defend against adversarial examples.
 The primary goal of adversarial training is to improve the robustness of a certain model against adversarial attacks, which can be easily achieved by augmenting adversarial examples into training examples \cite{MadryMSTV18, zhang2019theoretically, wang2019improving}.
 In comparison, adversarial detection aims at distinguishing adversarial examples in advance to prevent the deep learning-based system from further catastrophes.
 Note that we have formally defined both adversarial training and detection in Section \ref{sec:2}.
 Image-level pre-processing aims to remove the visually imperceptible perturbation from adversarial examples while not affecting the subsequent inference of clean examples.
 Furthermore, feature enhancement methods focus on feature-level processing to mitigate the adversarial effect, which can be conducted by additional modules or novel frameworks.
 There also exists another type of defense method that distills a lightweight and adversarially robust model from a large-scale model for deployment in real-time healthcare applications.

-Note that adversarial detection-based methods are incapable of conducting a correct diagnosis for adversarial examples, which mainly rely on distinguishing adversarial examples in advance to reject these malicious examples.
-In comparison, the other four types of methods aim to establish an adversarially robust medical system, which treats all input examples equally for subsequent diagnosis.
-In the following sections, we will provide a comprehensive survey related to the above-mentioned five types of adversarial methods for medical image analysis.
+Note that adversarial detection methods are incapable of conducting a correct diagnosis for adversaries, which mainly rely on distinguishing adversaries in advance to reject these malicious inputs.
+In comparison, the other four types of methods aim to establish a robust medical system, which treats all inputs equally for subsequent diagnosis.
+In the following, we provide a comprehensive review related to these five types of adversarial defense methods for medical imaging.